Co-Innovation Page

 The Rationale for Voluntary National Standards of Canada {NSC}

-Animal-Assisted Human Services (AAHS), commonly referred to as Animal-Assisted Services, encompasses a variety of multi- and interdisciplinary practices (such as breeding, training, and placement of Assistant/Service Animals), and Animal-Assisted Interventions (AAI) that include Animal-Assisted Activities (AAA), Animal-Assisted Learning (AAL), and Animal-Assisted Therapy (AAT) which support humans while safeguarding the welfare of the Human Service Assistance Animals (HSAA).
-AAHS is delivered by an Animal-Assisted Human Service Provider (AAHSP).
+Animal-Assisted Human Services (AAHS), commonly referred to as Animal-Assisted Services, encompasses a variety of multi- and interdisciplinary practices such as breeding, training, and placement of Assistant/Service Animals and Animal-Assisted Interventions (AAI) that include Animal-Assisted Activities (AAA), Animal-Assisted Learning (AAL), and Animal-Assisted Therapy (AAT) which support humans while safeguarding the welfare of the Human Services Assistance Animals (HSAA).
+AAHS is delivered by an Animal-Assisted Human Service Provider (AAHSP) and Animal-Assisted Services Professionals.
 AAHS is a subcategory within Canada’s human services industry.
-This evolving industry is a significant driver within an all-encompassing socio-economic sector and growing marketplace.
+This evolving industry is a significant driver within an all-encompassing socio-economic sector and growing self-regulated marketplace.

 AAHS are not standardized through published National Standards of Canada (NSCs) or regulated by Canada’s public sector.
 Consequently, access to AAHS, such as animal-assisted healthcare, social, justice, and corrections services, is inconsistent, ambiguous, and confusing, and quality cannot always be ascertained.
-The absence of NSCs has the potential to harm consumers, the public at large, and the animals involved in service delivery while impacting the credibility of service providers and essential resources to sustain and foster innovation.
-This NSC outlines the requirements for the development of a management system for an AAHSP.
-It aims to:
+The absence of NSCs has the potential to harm consumers, end-users, the public at large, and the animals involved in service delivery while impacting the credibility of service providers and essential resources to sustain and foster innovation.
+This NSC outlines the requirements for developing a management system for AAHSPs and AASPs.

 • increase transparency and accountability of the delivery of AAHS;